data-tsunami/ansible-hadoop-cluster/README.md

 Ansible playbook for my Hadoop cluster
 --------------------------------------

-Install Hadoop in CentOS 6.4 server.
+Setup a Hadoop cluster on CentOS 6.4 servers.

+There are a lot of hardcoded stuff, but I share this as an exampe of what Andible can do (and how to do it).

 ## Already done